1987 Baseball Hall of Fame balloting: BBWAA election

-The BBWAA was authorized to elect players active in 1967 or later, but not after 1981; the ballot included candidates from the 1986 ballot who received at least 5% of the vote but were not elected, along with selected players, chosen by a screening committee, whose last appearance was in 1981.
-All 10-year members of the BBWAA were eligible to vote.
+The BBWAA was authorized to elect players who were active in 1967 or later but not after 1981.
+The ballot included candidates from the 1986 ballot who received at least 5% of the vote but were not elected, as well as selected players, chosen by a screening committee, whose last appearance was in 1981.
+All BBWAA members with at least 10 years of membership were eligible to vote.

-Voters were instructed to cast votes for up to 10 candidates; any candidate receiving votes on at least 75% of the ballots would be honored with induction to the Hall.
-The ballot consisted of 28 players; a total of 413 ballots were cast, with 310 votes required for election.
-A total of 2,730 individual votes were cast, an average of 6.61 per ballot—a record low up to this point, breaking the record low of 6.81 set in 1962.
-Those candidates receiving less than 5% of the vote will not appear on future BBWAA ballots, but may eventually be considered by the Veterans Committee.
+Voters were instructed to cast votes for up to 10 candidates.
+Any candidate receiving votes on at least 75% of the ballots would be honored with induction into the Hall.
+The ballot included 28 players.
+A total of 413 ballots were cast, with 310 votes required for election.
+A total of 2,730 individual votes were cast, averaging 6.61 per ballot—a record low at that point and breaking the previous record of 6.81 set in 1962.
+Those candidates receiving less than 5% of the vote will not appear on future BBWAA ballots but may eventually be considered by the Veterans Committee.

 Candidates who were eligible for the first time are indicated here with a dagger (†).
 The two candidates who received at least 75% of the vote and was elected is indicated in bold italics; candidates who have since been elected in subsequent elections are indicated in italics.
 The 4 candidates who received less than 5% of the vote, thus becoming ineligible for future BBWAA consideration, are indicated with an asterisk (*).

 Lew Burdette was on the ballot for the 15th and final time.

 The newly eligible players included 8 All-Stars, three of whom were not included on the ballot, representing a total of 17 All-Star selections.
 4-time All Star Sal Bando had the most selections of any newly eligible candidate.
 The field included two Cy Young Award winners (Mike Marshall and Steve Stone, who retired one season after winning his award).

 Players eligible for the first time who were not included on the ballot were: Rick Auerbach, Ken Brett, Reggie Cleveland, Dick Drago, Duffy Dyer, John Ellis, Tom Hutton, Pat Kelly, Mike Lum, Billy North, Johnny Oates, Freddie Patek, Dave Roberts, Rennie Stennett, Mike Tyson and John Vukovich.